Fredy and Nadine Herrmann Institute of Earth Sciences

 Music that rocks.
 Mountain biking.
 MMA.
 BJJ.

-The diversity of geophysical datasets and the lack of a generally accepted data-archiving standard complicates the management and analysis of geophysical data.
-Geophysical data analysis often involves numerous technical annoyances, resulting in a great deal of time being wasted on learning the intricacies of particular datasets, redundant data conversions, interpolations, code adaptations, and the like.
+Due to a lack of a generally accepted data-archiving standard, geophysical data analysis often involves a great deal of time being wasted on learning the intricacies of particular datasets, redundant data conversions, interpolations, code adaptations, and the like.

 GOAT (Geophysical Observational Analysis Tool) is a free MATLAB tool I wrote.
 It provides a standardized data management interface for all geophysical data.